mr-horror-harry/Horror_Skillrack/README.md

 # Horror_Skillrack

- These are all the programms of DC and DT of everyday Skillrack
+• These are all the programms of DC and DT of everyday Skillrack.

+• I use either C / Java / Python / Js to solve problems.